On holomorphic sector of higher-spin theory: Vertices

 Now we want to specify the dependence of $P_t$ and $P_z$ on $\rho$ variables.
 This dependence has the following remarkable properties

 Here $a$ is an arbitrary spinor.
 One can prove that the following properties indeed take place by induction.

-It is easy to see that the base of induction namely $W^{(1)}$ respects such property.
+It is easy to see that the base of induction, namely $W^{(1)}$, respects such property.
 For example,

 Similarly with $W^{(1)}_{C\go}$.
-We already know that any order of perturbation theory $W^{(n)}$ acquires form \eqref{Wn}.
-Assuming that properties \eqref{Pt},\eqref{Pz} are satisfied for $n$-th order we are going to show that they are satisfied for $(n+1)$ order.
+We already know that at any order of perturbation theory $W^{(n)}$ acquires the form \eqref{Wn}.
+Assuming that properties \eqref{Pt},\eqref{Pz} are satisfied for the $n$-th order we are going to show that they are satisfied for the $(n+1)$ order.
 Straightforward computation yields

 From the above expressions one immediately sees that provided properties \eqref{Pt} and \eqref{Pz} are satisfied for order $n$ they are satisfied for order $n+1$.